Full & Partial Dentures – Torrance, CA

 Giving You a Full Smile

 Dentures are a natural-looking option for replacing several or a whole row of missing teeth.
 They are prosthetic teeth attached to a gum-colored base, and a full or partial denture can restore your ability to eat, speak, and smile with confidence following tooth loss.
-Dr. Hamzehpour and Dr. Refela provide beautiful, strong, and custom-made full and partial dentures in Torrance, CA.
+Dr. Hamzehpour and Dr. Galvan provide beautiful, strong, and custom-made full and partial dentures in Torrance, CA.

 When Dentures Are Needed